medhanshgupta/Experiment-20/README.md

 Unlike the world map which uses Plotly's built-in country boundaries, mapping Indian states requires custom geographic boundary data.
 A GeoJSON file containing state outlines is downloaded from a public GitHub URL using urllib.request.urlopen() and parsed into a Python dictionary using json.load().
 A copy of top_state is made using copy() and an Active column is computed on it before passing it to the map function.

+px.choropleth() is called with the following key parameters:

+geojson=india_geojson: Passes the custom GeoJSON geometry so Plotly knows the boundaries of each Indian state.
+featureidkey="properties.NAME_1": The path within the GeoJSON feature properties that holds the state name.
+Plotly matches values at this path against the locations column to link each row of data to its corresponding boundary on the map.
+locations="Province/State": The DataFrame column containing state names to match against the GeoJSON.
+color="Confirmed": The column whose values determine the fill colour intensity.
+hover_name="Province/State": The column whose value appears as the primary label in the interactive tooltip when hovering over a state.
+hover_data={"Confirmed": True, "Recovered": True, "Active": True}: Specifies additional columns to display in the hover tooltip alongside the primary label.
+color_continuous_scale="Reds": The colour palette applied to the fill.
+title: Sets the figure title to "COVID-19 Confirmed Cases by Indian State".
+labels={"Confirmed": "Confirmed Cases"}: Renames the colour bar label for clarity.

 ### Key pandas Commands Used: